 International students currently in the U.S. may be eligible for a later application deadline.
 Please consult an advisor.

 1. Completed Online Application form and $55 application fee

 2. Resume documenting work experience (the Professional MBA program requires a minimum of two years of full time work experience)

-4. Official GMAT or GRE test scores sent from a testing agency
+4. Optional: Official GMAT or GRE test scores sent from a testing agency

 5. Official TOEFL test scores, if required

 Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, academic history, residence in the United States or an English-speaking country, or immigration status.

 However, graduate and post-baccalaureate applicants who received a baccalaureate degree or higher from Seattle University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand, or Australia who remain in a country where English is the primary language for two years will not be required to submit English proficiency test scores.

 Please send official transcripts and documents to:

 Albers School of Business and Economics applicants are accepted into the program on the basis of their entire history (GPA, work experience, and TOEFL scores, if required), considering each factor individually, and in combination, as part of the admissions process.
 Personal statements and letters of reference are not required, but may be included, especially if there is information an applicant feels is important for the committee to take into consideration in their decision.